 What are Data Parameters?

-When you load test data from the workspace into a test, you can still edit and override parameter values.
+When you load shared test data from the workspace into a test, you can still edit and override parameter values in your test.
 These "local" changes are not shared until you save them to the workspace.
-Parameter overrides can be helpful for one-off tests or temporary exceptions that you do not want to propagate to other team members' tests.
+Local Parameter overrides can be helpful for one-off tests or temporary exceptions that you do not want to propagate to other team members' tests.

 A data parameter can have the following scopes within a test:

 - The data parameter is defined only in this test and not shared with the workspace.

 - The data parameter is loaded from the workspace and has not been changed.

 - The data parameter is loaded from the workspace and has been changed (overridden) for this test.